Gauge Invariant Propagators and States in Quantum Electrodynamics: Acknowledgements

 \section{Acknowledgements}

 This work was funded in Canada by the National Science and Engineering Research Council of Canada (NSERC).
 In the USA, PCES received support at Caltech from the Simons Foundation (Award 568762) and the National Science Foundation (Award PHY-1733907).
+JWG was additionally supported by a NSERC PGS-D award in Canada, and a Burke Fellowship at Caltech.

 We have benefited particularly from extended discussions with C Delisle at UBC.
 We also thank W.G.
 Unruh at UBC and Y. Chen at Caltech for illuminating remarks.
 We would also like to acknowledge the support and hospitality of Y. Chen, T.F.
 Rosenbaum, and K.S.
 Thorne at Caltech.